Nokaah-Noktar/GoPro-Overlay/README.md

 # Usage (Program):
 * Run Overlay_#_#_#.exe
-* Import data downloaded from "Telemetry Extractor".
+* Import data downloaded from "Telemetry Extractor"
 * Select output folder where the gauges will be stored
-* Set the framerate based on the video framerate <ins>(Required by the Attitude indicator based on gyro-data)</ins>
+* Set the framerate based on the video framerate
 * Optionally it is possible to select/deselect some gauges
 * Start render